aman-kumar-jh/LoginPage/README.md

 #### Start redis-cli
 #### Run npm install

 ### !
-Not Mobile friendly so look might be a bit weird
+Not Mobile friendly so look might be a bit weird in mobile/tablet